 Filing US taxes every year is no easy task.
-For expats, it can be even more complicated.
+For Americans abroad, it can be even more complicated so preparation is necessary with expat taxes.
 Using software like MyExpatTaxes certainly makes the job much quicker and easier.
 There is no doubt about that.
 But what if you could make filing your taxes NEXT year even easier?
 Well, you can!
 We can’t make your responsibility to file US taxes disappear, but we can help you prepare for filing next year.
 Here are five things you can do NOW to make your filing your expat taxes smoother in 2023.

 1. Start tracking your bank accounts

-If you’re not already keeping an eye on your foreign accounts, there is no better time than now.
+The best way to start expat tax preparation is to keeping an eye on your foreign accounts.
 If the total sum of ALL of your foreign accounts reaches $10,000 at any time this year, you must file an FBAR along with your expat taxes in 2023.

 On that FBAR, you will have to list the highest balance of each account throughout the year.
 Even if that balance only happened for one day, you must report it.

 Today, many banks offer alerts to track your accounts.
 Even if you can’t set up an alert, you should keep a close eye.
 Anytime your account reaches a high, take a screenshot and save it to a file set up for your taxes.
 Trust us.
 You’ll thank yourself next year!

 2. Set aside 15% of your income for self-employment taxes

 This tip only applies to the self-employed who know they cannot be exempt from US self-employment tax.
 We suggest opening a savings account just for your US taxes.
 Since most self-employed persons will pay 15.3% of their income in US taxes, you can do yourself a favor and save it now.
 That way, it won’t hurt when you need to file and pay.
 And remember – all taxes owed must be paid by April 15th, even when you live abroad.